openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizing-latency/model-caching-overview.rst

 .. important::

-   Currently, this property is only supported by CPU plugin.
-For other HW plugins, setting this property will perform normally but do not encrypt/decrypt the model topology in cache.
+   Currently, this property is supported only by the CPU plugin.
+For other HW plugins, setting this property will not encrypt/decrypt the model topology in cache and will not affect performance.